 Messier 29 lies in the most exciting constellation in the night sky (in our opinion), Cygnus.

-Cygnus is full of nebulosity and interesting deep sky object, so it is in a way not that surprising that M29 is surrounded by gas!
+Cygnus is full of nebulosity and interesting deep sky objects, so it is in a way not that surprising that M29 is surrounded by gas!

 It is also close to NGC 6888, the Crescent Nebula, which we also imaged in the past!

-Processing Messier 29 was not difficult nor easy.
-The challenging part was to get the proper masks to reduce the noise.
+Processing Messier 29 was not difficult but it wasn't easy either.
+The most challenging part was to get the proper masks to reduce the noise.
 It was not an easy feat because of how much nebulosity there is all over the image.
 I sometimes had no choice but to make some sacrifices by applying noise reduction to areas that did not need it, therefore applying some blur to parts of the image.

-M29 being pretty small, it is easy to get lost and carried away if you imaged this target wide field.
+M29 being pretty small, it is easy to get lost and carried away if you photographed this target wide-field.
 There is just so much going on everywhere!

 The image on the left shows a crop on the cluster only, and even then you can see quite a bit of Hydrogen Alpha gas behind and around it.